 What are the health benefits of ‘Forest Bathing?

 Many studies show scientific proof of the health benefits of walking in a forest.
 The term coined for it is “forest bathing.”
 Just saying the words has a calming feeling about it.
-Visions of soft dappled light flowing though leaves and moss laden trees, gently caressing the soul.
+Visions of soft, dappled light flowing through leaves and moss-laden trees, gently caressing the soul.
 The smell of the earth and its freshness evoke a bubble of comfort.
-To hear the sounds of a river dancing, a creek babbling or a waterfall tumbling, naturally induces a state of relaxation.
-As well, being surrounded by the colour green has positive effects on mood.
+Hearing the sounds of a river dancing, a creek babbling, or a waterfall tumbling naturally induces a state of relaxation.
+Also, being surrounded by the colour green positively affects mood.

 Taking time to explore a forest reduces blood pressure and stress, boosts the immune system, improves mental health and much more.
 The Japanese uncovered the healing practice of shinrin-yokuin (“forest bathing”) in the 1980s to improve psychological and physical health.
 As noted in the systematic review of Environ Health Prev Med.
 “It refers to a healing technique that restores the physical and psychological health of the human body through a ‘five senses experience’ (vision, smell, hearing, touch, and taste) when the body is exposed to a forest environment.”